WIAS-PDELib/ExtendableFEMBase.jl/docs/src/functionoperators.md

 # Function Operators

 ## StandardFunctionOperators

-StandardFunctionOperators are abstract types that encode primitive (linear) operators (like Identity, Gradient etc.) used to dispatch different evaluations of finite element basis functions.
+`StandardFunctionOperators` are abstract types that represent fundamental (linear) operators, such as the identity, gradient, divergence, and others.
+These operators provide a unified interface for evaluating finite element basis functions in various ways.

-### List of primitive operators
+### List of Primitive Operators

 | StandardFunctionOperator                                    | Description                                              | Mathematically                                                            |
 | :--------------------------------------------------- | :------------------------------------------------------- | :------------------------------------------------------------------------ |